Professional Skills Courses

 Participation is a fundamental concept to development.
 The challenge for development practitioners is to put participatory development theory into everyday practice.
 This course aims to build an appreciation of the nuances of participation and to impart specific methods and tools that facilitate participation.
 The course will cover the principles of participatory learning and action (PLA), provide helpful “Do’s” and “Don’t’s” of carrying out participatory activities and processes and touch on the caveats of participatory methods in the development industry.
 The tools and methods covered in the course are drawn from community development planning, participatory rural/urban appraisal (PRA/PUA), participatory monitoring and evaluation (PME), and participatory learning and action (PLA).

 Students will examine the role and importance of protocol in the conduct of diplomacy, international business dealings, and other transactions involving international and multicultural participants.
-The goal of the course is to provide students with an understanding of protocol principles and their applicability to diplomatic and international business relationships, to enhance their personal development, and to equip them to function effectively in a multicultural environment.
-Students will increase the depth of their knowledge of basic principles of international protocol, gain functional knowledge and confidence performing in representational positions, enhance their leadership skills, and be able to deal successfully with their foreign counterparts and with persons from different backgrounds and cultures.
+Students will increase the depth of their knowledge of basic principles of international protocol, gain functional knowledge and confidence in performing in representational positions, enhance their leadership skills and be able to deal successfully with their foreign counterparts and with persons from different backgrounds and cultures.

 Specialized Professional Knowledge